dhmunro/dudley/README.md

 This was inspired by the PNG header.
 The rationale is that non-binary FTP file transfers will corrupt either the 0d 0a sequence or the 0a character, while the 1a character stops terminal output on MSDOS (and maybe Windows).
-Here the 8d character is chosen because it is illegal as the first character of a UTF-8 stream and it is not defined in the CP-1252 character encoding, nor in the latin-1 encoding (it is the C1 control character RI there), and as for the leading character of the PNG signature, any file transfer which resets the top bit to zero will corrupt it.
+The 8d character is chosen because it is illegal as the first character of a UTF-8 stream, it is not defined in the CP-1252 character encoding, not printable in the latin-1 encoding, and finally any file transfer which resets the top bit to zero will corrupt it.

 ## Layout preamble